On a Class of Dynamical Poisson-Voronoi Tessellations: Handover Palm distribution and applications: two-speed case

 This table also summarizes the strategy to sort out the Palm probability distribution of inter-handover time, depending on the type of initial handover and the type of the radial bird producing the next handover.
 There can be a scenario where the same station of type $\t_p$, that was a serving station previously, becomes the upcoming serving station again.
 We denote the pair type in this situation as $\bbinom{q,q'}{\t_p,\t_n,\t_p^*}$, where we use $\cdot^*$ to denote this reappearance of the same station corresponding to $\t_p$, as the upcoming serving station. \begin{remark} Table~\ref{tab:transition-mat}, representing the adjacency matrix, summarises the possible transitions among the handover types.
 We use $1$ to denote the possible transitions and $0$ to denote the impossible transitions.
 We use $\cdot^*$ to denote that the transition can happen in two different ways, including the one with reappearance in our context.

 One can also obtain the transition diagram based on the adjacency matrix among the handover types from Table~\ref{tab:transition-mat}, see Figure~\ref{figure:tra-dia}.

-\end{remark} \textbf{Proofs of Lemma~\ref{lemma:LT1-l} and Lemma~\ref{lemma:LT_1ijk}: }In determining the individual Palm expectations in (\ref{eq:decompLT2}), through Lemma~\ref{lemma:LT1-l} and Lemma~\ref{lemma:LT_1ijk}, we frequently use the coordinates of the pure and mixed intersections of the radial birds.
-Suppose $(t_1,h_1), (t_2,h_2)\in \mathbb H^+$, are two head points of same or different types.
-From now onward the subscript used in the notation of the head point, does not correspond to it's type, unlike in Subsubsection~\ref{subsubsection:int-HoT}.
+\end{remark} \textbf{Proofs of Lemma~\ref{lemma:LT1-l} and Lemma~\ref{lemma:LT_1ijk}: }In determining the individual Palm expectations in (\ref{eq:decompLT2}), we frequently use the coordinates of the pure and mixed intersections of the radial birds.
+Suppose $(t_1,h_1), (t_2,h_2)\in \mathbb H^+$ are two head points of same or different types.
+From now onward, the subscript used in the notation of the head point, does not correspond to it's type, unlike in Subsubsection~\ref{subsubsection:int-HoT}.
 The intersection point is denoted by $(\hat s(t_1,h_1,t_2,h_2), \hat h(t_1,h_1,t_2,h_2))$, when the two birds are of the same type.
 On the other hand, when the two birds are of different types, the intersection points are denoted by $(\hat s_1(t_1,h_1,t_2,h_2), \hat h_1(t_1,h_1,t_2,h_2))$ and $(\hat s_2(t_1,h_1,t_2,h_2), \hat h_2(t_1,h_1,t_2,h_2))$.
-In the following, we may use slightly different notations, wherever necessary in the proofs.
+In the following, we may use slightly different notations for the intersection point, wherever necessary in the proofs.
+Let $L_s$ be the vertical line $t=s$.
+Define $Q_s:=\{(u,h)\in \mathbb H^+: u\geq s\}$, to be the quadrant on the right of the vertical line $L_s$. ~